Molecular Biology Program Guidelines & Policies

 The Molecular Biology Program is governed by a director and steering committee.

-There are six participating departments: Biochemistry, Biology, Human Genetics, Neurobiology and Anatomy, Oncological Sciences, and Pathology.
+There are seven participating departments: Biochemistry, Human Genetics, Neurobiology and Anatomy, Oncological Sciences, the School of Biological Sciences, the Division of Microbiology and Immunology in the Department of Pathology, and Nutrition and Integrative Physiology

 The Steering Committee is the principal governing body of the Program.
 Its members are: